 You can rename any of the eight, customizable Opportunity fields that come with both versions of ACT!.
-Both versions also allow you to add a drop-down list in the Reason, Referred By, and Competitor fields found in the Opportunity Info tab.
-In ACT!
-2007 Premium for Workgroups, you can customize these 11 fields even further by specifying the field attributes.
-For example, you could rename one of the fields Credit Card Number and specify that only numbers can be imputed into that field.
+Both versions also include a drop-down list in the Reason, Referred By, and Competitor fields found in the Opportunity Info tab.
+However, in ACT!
+Premium 2008, you can customize these 11 fields even further by specifying the field attributes.
+For example, you could rename one of the fields Credit Card Number and specify that only numbers can be imputed into that field; another field could be labeled Credit Card Expiration and be a date field.